Barbora Žagarietė

 Barbora of Žagarė (1628 – c.
-1648) was a Roman Catholic Servant of God from Žagarė, then Grand Duchy of Lithuania.
+1648) was a Roman Catholic laywoman from Žagarė, then Grand Duchy of Lithuania.
 According to oral history, Barbora distinguished herself by her Christian virtues and died young under obscure circumstances.
 Her remains were said to be incorruptible.
 This inspired a strong following among local people, and numerous miracles are attributed to her.
-In 2005, the Diocese of Šiauliai began the beatification process.
+In 2005, the Diocese of Šiauliai began the beatification process, calling her a Servant of God.

 Biography

 There is almost no verifiable information about Barbora's short life, which is shrouded by various hagiographical narratives.
 She was the only child born into a noble family of Umiastowskis.
 Her mother died early and she had a strict stepmother.
 Local people tell stories about her care for the sick and generosity for the beggars.
 She would intercede on behalf of serfs and walk to the church on her knees.
 It is said that her exceptional piousness and devotion to God displeased and angered her father.
 She wanted to become a nun, and even joined a Franciscan monastery in Riga, but her non-believer father would not allow it.
 Narratives tell that she jumped out of the second floor of the manor to escape her father's wrath, and died of injuries.
 In a document from 1876, vice-governor Vasily Ryzhkov of Kovno Governorate first recorded the claim that Barbora died escaping her father's lust and thus remained a virgin.